sbgadhwala/ST558_Project2/README.md

 ![](README_files/figure-gfm/cme_con_tbls-1.png)<!-- -->

-A correlation plot between speed and half angle is also shown.
+A scatter plot between speed and half angle is also shown to visualize correlation between the two variables.
 A linear model regression line is also fitted with the help of geom_smooth function.

 ``` r
 cor <- cor(cmeSampleData$halfAngle, cmeSampleData$speed)